ruiquelhas/Avoid-the-rock/README.md

 Remember the port `3000` reference before?
 There you go.
 If you are running a desktop browser, you will be prompted to navigate to a `/screen` resource.
 That is the page where the game canvas is displayed.
-It is not available on mobile browsers, so please, don't try any tricks, because they will not be fruiteful.
-Of course, you can just go directly to that page:
+It is not available on mobile browsers, so please, don't try any tricks, they will probably not prove fruitful.

+Of course, you can just navigate directly to the page:

     http://192.168.1.69:3000/screen